10 Best Banks in California for June 2023

 4. Wells Fargo Wells Fargo

 Wells Fargo is one of the largest banks in the United States.
-If you are traveling with Wells Fargo bank, you will always be covered.
-There are only ten states in the USA that don’t have a Wells Fargo branch.
+If you’re traveling with Wells Fargo Bank, you’ll always be covered.
+It also has a massive physical presence within the state, with more than 800 branches and thousands of ATMs.

-• Wells Fargo Checking Accounts: To open a checking account, you have five different options, from standard ones to premium accounts and checking accounts dedicated to teens.
-The Everyday checking account has a $10 monthly fee.
-There are several ways to avoid the monthly maintenance fees.
+If you want to open a checking account, you have five different options, from standard ones to premium accounts and checking accounts dedicated to teens.
+There are several ways to avoid the monthly maintenance fees on these accounts, while the minimum deposit can’t be waived.

 Pros: